Foreign direct investment in India: Chemicals

 Chemical industry in India earned revenue of $155–160 billion in 2013.
 100% FDI is allowed in Chemical sector under automatic route.
 Except Hydrocynic acid, Phosgene, Isocynates and their derivatives, production of all other chemicals is de-licensed in India.
 India's share in global specialty chemical industry is expected to rise from 2.8% in 2013 to 6–7% in 2023.

 Textile

 Textile is one major contributor to India's export.
 Nearly 11% of India's total export is textile.
 This sector has attracted about $1647 million from April 2000 to May 2015.
 100% FDI is allowed under automatic route.
 During year 2013–14, FDI in textile sector was increased by 91%.
 Indian textile industry is expected reach up to $141 billion till 2021.

 Airlines

 Foreigner investment in a scheduled or regional air transport service or domestic scheduled passenger airline is permitted to 100%.

 Aerospace

 Indian aerospace manufacturing is also growing rapidly and has attracted huge investments.
-The industry is projected to reach USD 70 billion in 2030.
+The industry is projected to reach US$70 billion in 2030.